-By default you can not charge a fee for data subject requests.
-However the GDPR does state that when requests are manifestly unfounded, excessive or repetitive you can either charge ‘a reasonable fee’ or reject it.
+Important to note is that the GDPR regulation does state that when the GDPR data subject requests are manifestly unfounded, excessive or repetitive you can either charge ‘a reasonable fee’ or reject it.
 Here are some examples to help clarify these terms:

 - A manifestly unfounded request might be one that has no clear justification or purpose, or is clearly frivolous or vexatious.
 A request may be manifestly unfounded if the person clearly has no intention to exercise their right or if the request is malicious in intent.
 They may also use the request to harass an organisation, with no real purpose other than to cause disruption.
 The term ‘manifestly’ indicates that organisations should provide evidence which demonstrates why the request is unfounded.

 - An excessive request might be one that goes beyond what is reasonably necessary to fulfill the data subject’s request.
 For example, if a data subject requests all of the personal data a company holds about them but provides no specific details about the data they are looking for, and the company has a large amount of data about the individual, then fulfilling such a request could be considered excessive.

 - A repetitive request might be one that is made repeatedly by the same data subject.
 For instance, if an individual repeatedly requests access to their personal data, despite having already received it, this could be considered a repetitive request.